Gerald Ford

 Domestically, Ford presided over the worst economy in the four decades since the Great Depression, with growing inflation and a recession.
+His presidency was also overshadowed by the Watergate Scandal.
 In one of his most controversial acts, he granted a presidential pardon to Nixon for his role in the Watergate scandal.
 Foreign policy was characterized in procedural terms by the increased role Congress began to play, and by the corresponding curb on the powers of the president.
 Ford signed the Helsinki Accords, which marked a move toward détente in the Cold War.
 With the collapse of South Vietnam eight months into his presidency, U.S. involvement in the Vietnam War essentially ended.
-In the 1976 Republican presidential primary, he narrowly defeated Ronald Reagan for the Republican nomination, but narrowly lost the presidential election to the Democratic candidate, Jimmy Carter.
-Ford remains the only person to serve as president without winning an election for president or vice president.
+In the 1976 Republican presidential primary, he narrowly defeated Ronald Reagan for the Republican nomination, but narrowly lost the general election to the Democratic candidate, Jimmy Carter.
+Ford remains the only person to serve as president without winning a presidential election for president or vice president.

-Following his years as president, Ford remained active in the Republican Party, but his moderate views on various social issues increasingly put him at odds with conservative members of the party in the 1990s and early 2000s.
-He also set aside the enmity he had felt towards Carter following the 1976 election and the two former presidents developed a close friendship.
-After experiencing a series of health problems, he died in Rancho Mirage, California, in 2006.
+After leaving office in 1977, Ford remained active in the Republican Party, but his moderate views on various social issues increasingly put him at odds with conservative members of the party in the 1990s and early 2000s.
+He also set aside the enmity he had felt towards Carter following the 1976 presidential election and the two former presidents developed a close friendship.
+After experiencing a series of health problems, he died at his home in Rancho Mirage, California, in 2006.
 Surveys of historians and political scientists have ranked Ford as a below-average president, though retrospective public polls on his time in office were more positive.